MSSG-07/amfoss-tasks/README.md

 down into manageable pieces and building efficient, functional solutions.
 The main reason which always keeps my intrest in coding has always been a single moment - "The moment when codes gives solution without error in seconds, on which i have worked for hours!".
-Aside from coding my intrest lies in Astronomy, Ancient architecures, Chess and Yoga.
+Aside from coding my interest lies in Astronomy, Ancient architecures, Chess and Yoga.

 ## WHY SHOULD WE CHOOSE YOU?